 Rock steady boxing consists of group boxing designed specifically for people with Parkinson’s Disease.
 Each class focuses on increasing strength, endurance, balance, fine motor skills and power.
-Classes are taught by a certified Rock Steady Coach and experienced Physical Therapist with 15+ years of experience working with people who have Parkinson’s Disease and other neurological disorders.
+Classes are taught by a certified Rock Steady Coach and experienced Physical Therapists with 20+ years of experience working with people who have Parkinson’s Disease and other neurological disorders.
 Class participants are asked to receive a physician's consent to participate.

 We welcome you to observe any class anytime!

 Current RSB class times:

 15 classes / $200

 30 classes / $300.00

 Delay the Disease

 Classes are held at the East Butler County Family YMCA